code4sac/trash-ai/docs/localdev.md

 ## Running the dev environment

 ### Using make in project root:
+-   Windows: Make local must be run from a WSL (Ubuntu) terminal
 ```
 make local
 ```
-    -   Make local must be run from a WSL (Ubuntu) terminal

 ---